• Skip to main content

 Sharon Rigsby

-This quick and easy recipe for Chicken Salad with Cranberries and Pecans is a unique and delicious twist on the classic homemade chicken salad that we all know and love, with its creamy mayonnaise-based dressing and crunchy bits of celery.
+This quick and easy recipe for Chicken Salad with Cranberries and Pecans is a unique and delicious twist on the classic homemade chicken salad that we all know and love.
+It also features a creamy mayonnaise-based dressing and crunchy bits of celery.

 5 from 1 vote